 During the 1978 Agricultural Society of Kenya (ASK) Show in Mombasa, a major tournament was organized pitting the United Stated Navy, the Kenya Navy, the Kenya police, the General Service Unit, Kenya Port Authority, Kenya Railways and Bamburi Cement Factory teams.
 Kenya Navy team won the tournament and was selected to represent coast region in the International ASK Show in Nairobi.
 The team suffered great disappointment, however, when the event was withdrawn from the national competitions due to what was considered adverse effects on the participants.
 In one instance, for example, this event turned tragic when some participants died while others became paralyzed after a hotly-contested contest.
 It is now relegated to an entertainment event whenever there is a celebration.

 Handball games were introduced in the Defence Forces in 1985 upon invitation to Tanzania.
-The sport was among those included in the Tanzania Armed Forces Sports Festivals in 1987 in which the Kenya Navy Team participated for the first time.
+The sport was among those included in the Tanzania Defence Forces Sports Festivals in 1987 in which the Kenya Navy Team participated for the first time.
 Senior Private Musungu (now Senior Sergeant) and Corporal (Rtd) Nzumbu were selected to join the Ulinzi Team.
 The Ulinzi Team is the current Commonwealth Clubs Championships Trophy holders.

 In 1999, the Navy Team won the Madaraka Day National Finals and later participated in the National League, finishing a respectable 4, placing behind formidable opponents like National Cereals and Produce Board (NCPB), Ulinzi Stars and the Artillery Brigade.
 The "Dream Team" who formed this winning outfit included Captain Wekesa, Senior Sergeant Musungu, Sergeants Kinyua and Musembi, and Corporals Leting, Muiga, Njoroge, Lolmakar, Ebenyo, Lobro, Aiwo, Kisanya and Kidoyi.